KING-OCHU/Kibalanga-Bot./README.md

 ---
-  <p align="center"> Introducing SamTech, SamTech is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>
+  <p align="center"> Introducing Kibalanga, Kibalanga is bot from Tz that designed to bring a whole new level of excitement to your boring WhatsApp use. </p>

 ---